This section describes some strategies for cancelling or withdrawing from a car sale contract.

 If a car trader arranged the finance or introduced the purchaser to the lender, the purchaser may have remedies under the NCC in respect of the sale contract and the finance contract.

-The NCC’s linked credit provisions (ss 125–141) enable a purchaser, in certain circumstances, to obtain damages from both the car trader and the trader’s A credit provider who has an agreement with someone selling goods, for example a car.
-If a customer wants to buy goods but needs to borrow the money, the seller will suggest the buyer go to that credit provider. for loss or damage caused by misrepresentation, breach of contract Failing to do what was agreed in a contract. or failure of Something of value, such as money, given by one person to another person as part of a contract. in relation to the sale contract.
+The NCC’s linked credit provisions (ss 125–141) enable a purchaser, in certain circumstances, to obtain damages from both the car trader and the trader’s linked credit provider for loss or damage caused by misrepresentation, breach of contract or failure of consideration in relation to the sale contract.

-This means that a purchaser may be able to take action against both the car trader and the lender and use the Legal responsibility, enforced by civil or criminal courts. of the car trader as a defence to proceedings brought by the lender.
+This means that a purchaser may be able to take action against both the car trader and the lender and use the liability of the car trader as a defence to proceedings brought by the lender.

 A linked credit provider of a car trader is defined in section 127 of the NCC.
 A lender is a linked credit provider if: